 - Lead and manage in programs that span across sectors, institutions, diverse populations, and cultures

-- Participate in problem-solving, policy-making, and institutional and societal change in dynamic, uncertain environments
+- Participate in problem-solving, policy-making, and institutional and societal change in dynamic, uncertain environments;

-- Analyze, synthesize, think critically, and make decisions informed by quantitative, qualitative, economic, and other analytic methods
+- Analyze, synthesize, think critically, and make decisions informed by quantitative, qualitative, economic, and other analytic methods;

-- Understand conceptions of the common good, acknowledge normative and ethical viewpoints, and promote social justice and equity
+- Understand conceptions of the common good, acknowledge normative and ethical viewpoints, and promote social justice and equity;

-Communicate and interact productively with individuals in diverse and changing cultures and communities
+- Communicate and interact productively with individuals in diverse and changing cultures and communities;

-Understand global interdependence and its implications for governance, policy-making, and policy implementation
+- Understand global interdependence and its implications for governance, policymaking, and policy implementation.

-What are Grand Challenges?
+What Are Grand Challenges?

-Grand challenges are multi-faceted problems that have significant consequences for the well-being of those involved.
+Grand challenges are multifaceted problems that have significant consequences for the wellbeing of those involved.
 They are novel, emergent, highly complex, and beyond the resources or knowledge of a single discipline, organization, or sector to address.
 Grand challenges often “morph” or evolve over time so they do not lend themselves to simple or one-time fixes.
 Single-sector actions to address these grand challenges often lead to unanticipated and unintended consequences, which is why they must be approached in an interdisciplinary and cross-sector manner.
 Grand challenges include such things as global climate change and environmental justice; race equity and public safety; global security and human rights; diversity and educational access.

-- GRE preparation
+- GRE Preparation Course